dwhiffing/fury/content/nato/us/navy/amphibious/landing-craft/body.md

 ![](/assets/images/nato/us/navy/amphibious/landing-craft/image1.jpg)

-LCAC with 4 x LAV-25 and 2 x HUMVEE
+LCAC with 4 x LAV-25 and 2 x HMMWV

 **LCU**: [Landing Craft
 Utility](https://fas.org/man/dod-101/sys/ship/lcu.htm).
-This heavy duty but aging craft provide landing forces with reliable ship to shore delivery of tanks and outsized vehicles such as bulldozers and heavy trucks.
+These heavy duty but aging craft provide landing forces with reliable ship to shore delivery of tanks and outsized vehicles such as bulldozers and heavy trucks.
 The only class in USN is the LCU 1610 class (although the 1627